 “I’m single.”
 “My estate isn’t large enough.”
 “I don’t like to think about death.”
 Do any of these sound familiar?
 They’re just some of the many excuses people use to put off estate planning.
 However, there’s a good reason why you shouldn’t procrastinate—if you don’t decide how to distribute your assets, the state will do it for you, and the outcome may not be what you intended.

 To document your intentions, you might draft a will, create a trust, or name a joint owner, all of which are valid options.
-However, if you have an IRA or participate in your employer's retirement plan, you'll need to complete a beneficiary form to designate who will inherit that money.
+However, if you have an IRA or participate in your employer’s retirement plan, you’ll need to complete a beneficiary form to designate who will inherit that money.
+And it’s not just your retirement accounts; consider naming beneficiaries for brokerage accounts as well.

 Once your beneficiary inherits your account, they’ll have to decide what to do with the money.
 Their options will vary based on their relationship to you and the type of account.
 For example, your spouse might be able to leave the money in your IRA, while a friend may have to take a distribution.
 If you’re concerned about leaving a loved one with a tax bill, you may want to consult a tax professional to help understand the potential impact of your decision.

-You can designate more than one person as your primary or secondary beneficiary.
+You can designate more than one person as your primary or contingent beneficiary.
 But picking more than one means you’ll have to decide how much to give each individual.
 The easiest decision might be to give everyone an equal share, but you don’t have to.
 You can generally allocate your money any way you want as long as the total equals 100%.
 For example, let’s say you name your two adult children as the primary beneficiaries of your IRA.
-You could split your account 50/50 or you could give one 60% and the other 40% based on their financial situations.
+You could split your account 50/50, or you could give one 60% and the other 40% based on their financial situations.
 The choice is yours.

 Your beneficiary designation isn’t official until you’ve submitted a beneficiary form to your employer or the financial institution that holds your retirement account.
 On the form, you typically have to provide the beneficiary’s name, relationship to you, Social Security Number, and contact information.
 And once on file, your beneficiary designation will remain in effect unless you submit an updated form.

 It’s also important to note that your beneficiary form supersedes any heirs named in your will or trust.
 So if your will says your favorite charity should receive your IRA, but the beneficiary form on file says something else, the individual(s) named on the form will inherit your account.
 Make sure all your estate-planning documents reflect the same information to help avoid potential conflicts and feel more confident your wishes will be carried out.
+You should also inform each of your beneficiaries to help ensure a smooth disbursement process.

 Life happens, and it’s essential that your designations keep pace with it.
 Divorce, marriage, birth of a child, and similar events are all good times to review your beneficiaries and update as needed.